-The seeds for Istanbul Modern were sown in 1987, during the 1st International Istanbul Contemporary Art Exhibitions, known today as the Istanbul Biennial.
-Motivated by the interest shown in the event and the dynamism it contributed to the Istanbul art scene, Dr. Nejat F. Eczacıbaşı and Oya Eczacıbaşı embarked on a project to endow Istanbul with a permanent museum of contemporary art.
+Following the public interest shown in 1st International Istanbul Contemporary Art Exhibitions organized by Istanbul Foundation for Culture and Arts in 1987, known today as the Istanbul Biennial, Dr. Nejat F. Eczacıbaşı and Oya Eczacıbaşı embarked on a project to endow Istanbul with a permanent museum of modern and contemporary art.

 Antrepo No. 4, Istanbul Modern’s original building, was constructed as a dry cargo warehouse for the Turkish Maritime Organization under the direction of renowned architect Sedad Hakkı Eldem during the redevelopment of Tophane Square in 1957 and 1958.
 The 8,000 square meter building was turned over to Istanbul Modern in early 2004 and quickly transformed by Tabanlıoğlu Architects into a modern museum building with all corresponding functions.

-After opening its doors in December 2004 as Turkey’s first museum of modern and contemporary art, Istanbul Modern spent 14 years in this building.
-In 2018, Istanbul Modern moved to a temporary space in Beyoğlu where it welcomed visitors for the next three years while its new building was being constructed.
+After spending 14 years in this building as Turkey’s first museum of modern and contemporary art, Istanbul Modern moved to a temporary space in Beyoğlu in 18 March 2023, where it welcomed visitors for the next three years while its new building was being constructed.
+Hosting its visitors here between 2018 and 2022, Istanbul Modern returned to Karaköy in 2023.

 For thousands of years, the Golden Horn area served as an inlet port of the Bosphorus, and this natural port united Istanbul with other centers of commerce and culture around the world.